soniacweb/workdeck/README.md

 })
 ```

 The above code allows the server to receive and process the form data.
-We first specified the the Form data will be 'posted' to the `/create-project` route, which is why we needed to create a new route matching the exact URL path.
+We first specified the form data will be 'posted' to the `/create-project` route, which is why we needed to create a new route matching the exact URL path.

 We repeated similar steps for our app to allow users to delete tasks.
 On our server we defined a new route and used that to perform the delete operation.